-Site Reference and Name: 1C Land South of A4 London Road Address / Location Land South of A4 London Road Site Area; Hectares/Acres 6.8 Ha (2.4 Ha developable area, 1.7 Ha net 60 homes at 35dph) Site Plan, showing "red line" boundary Mailbordgi Wood of Himato has wood Photograph of site Not provided Planning policy references CP1 - Settlement Strategy CP14 - Spatial Strategy for Marlborough Community Area CP50 - Biodiversity and Geodiversity CP51 - Landscape CP52 - Green Infrastructure CP55 - Air Quality Management Area CP58 - Ensuring the Conservation of the Historic Environment SHLAA / HELAA status Not included in SHELAA 2017 Short description of site, Opportunities, Amount of development possible.
-Part of the site forms a County Wildlife Site Sits within the Wooded Plateau Landscape Type in the North Wessex Downs AONB and occurs in a single area, with a unity of character.
+Site Reference and Name: 1C Land South of A4 London Road Address / Location Land South of A4 London Road Site Area; Hectares/Acres 6.8 Ha (2.4 Ha developable area, 1.7 Ha net 60 homes at 35dph) Site Plan, showing "red line" boundary Suitboroigh Suitb Photograph of site Not provided Planning policy references CP1 - Settlement Strategy CP14 - Spatial Strategy for Marlborough Community Area CP50 - Biodiversity and Geodiversity CP51 - Landscape CP52 - Green Infrastructure CP55 - Air Quality Management Area CP58 - Ensuring the Conservation of the Historic Environment SHLAA / HELAA status Not included in SHELAA 2017 Short description of site, Opportunities, Amount of development possible.
+Part of the site forms a County Wildlife Site Sits within the Wooded Plateau Landscape Type in the North Wessex Downs AONB and occurs in a single area, with a uni character.
 Lies within a SSSI Impact Risk Zone - Lies within the setting of a scheduled ancient monument.

 The site falls within the Savernake Plateau Landscape Character Area and characterised as wooded downlands and the Enhancement Strategy seeks its conservation None of the land consists of Grade 1 Agricultural Land as defined on the Core Strategy Policies Maps but the site is a Greenfield site.
 The site does not lie within a Flood Zone.
 Site lies within an AQMA.
 Access to the site is possible via existing field access from London Road.
 Bus stop located at existing field access (Bus nos.
-20, 620, X20

-and X22) but some distance from town centre.
+20, 620, X20 and X22) but some distance from services and amenities of the town centre.

 SCORING

-Meeting Community Needs Leave blank if not applicable Housing
+Meeting Housing

-Parking N/A
+Community Needs Parking N/A

-Medical Centre N/A
+Leave blank if not applicable Medical Centre N/A

 Sports Pitches N/A

 Cemetery N/A

 Preshute School Site N/A

 Environmental Ecology

 Impact AONB

 SSSI

 Heritage

 Landscape

 Agricultural Land Grade

 Flooding

 Environmental Risks Air Quality

 Polluted / Industrial Areas

-Accessibility Roads
+Roads

-Public Transport
+Accessibility Public Transport

 Viability Economic viability

-Assessment Conclusions Site is suitable Y
+Assessment Site is suitable Υ

-Site is available Y
+Conclusions Site is available Υ

 Site is achievable Y

 Conclusions The landowners responded to the Call for Sites letter included in Appendix B making the site, as shown on the 'Site Plan' above, available for 60 homes on the basis of 50% of the total number of homes being affordable homes with the possibility of some recreational and ecological opportunities.
 The landowner was contacted, as set out in Appendix B, seeking clarification of the developable area, confirmation of access and the provision of a sketch scheme.
 The submission below was provided.

-A finance and seems of the production of the pro Section 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+The state of the s The content to the content of the co